Live online course – starts on 7 December 2020.

 There will be independent study and pre-recorded video sessions issued before/between modules.

 Not available then?
-Register your interest for future online dates.
+Register your interest in future course dates.

 - IChemE member: £720 + VAT